 Regular school attendance is essential for the student to make the most of his or her education - to benefit from teacher-led activities, to build each day's learning on that of the previous day, and to grow as an individual.
+The District permits resident students of school age who are enrolled in a nonpublic or home school to enroll part-time in a District school at the parent's request.

-- A student between the ages of 7 and 16 must attend school unless the student is otherwise legally exempted or excused.
-A student who voluntarily attends or enrolls after his or her sixteenth birthday is required to attend each school day. - A student who persistently does not attend school for the day or any part of the school day equivalent to the length of one class period is truant and may be subject to disciplinary action.
+• A student between the ages of 7 and 16 must attend school unless the student is otherwise legally exempted or excused.
+A student who voluntarily attends or enrolls after his or her sixteenth birthday is required to attend each school day.

+- A student who persistently does not attend school for the day or any part of the school day equivalent to the length of one class period is truant and may be subject to disciplinary action.
 Truancy may also result in assessment of a penalty by a court of law against the student and his or her guardians.
 The District's Attendance Officer may request a meeting with the truant student's guardian or legal guardian to develop a truancy plan in the event of continued truancy. - The principal or designee will attempt to contact a student's guardian, guardian, or legal custodian by the end of the school day in order to inform him or her of the student's absence if no excuse has been offered.
 See Policy 3120 & 3122.

-When a student is absent from school, the guardian/guardian must call the school 406.542.4010 any time after 7:30 a.m. to notify the school of the absence.
+When a student is absent from school, the guardian/guardian must call the school [542-4005] any time after 7:30 a.m. to notify the school of the absence.
 If the guardian/guardian does not call, the district personnel will call home when an absence has occurred.
 If contact has been made with the guardian/guardian, it will not be necessary for the guardian/guardian to send a written excuse with the student upon his/her returning to school, unless requested by the administration.
 If no contact was made, the student will have one (1) day to bring a note, or the absence will be unexcused.